DeepRegNet/DeepReg/docs/source/docs/cli.md

 - **CPU allocation**:

-  `--num_cpus`, if given, TensorFlow will use limited CPUs.
+  `--num_workers`, if given, TensorFlow will use limited CPUs.

   By default, it uses all available CPUs.

   Example usage:

-  - `--num_cpus 2` for using at most 2 CPUs.
+  - `--num_workers 2` for using at most 2 CPUs.

 - **GPU memory allocation**: